idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 **Learnings for next time**

-* Target done 1.5 months early
+* Target done 1.5 months early (will slip to 1 months, and then need the E2E time, or bring new features in)
 * Agreement on what features we’d cut if required when we got closer.
 * Left in more slack so didn’t get pushed over
 * Shared data up with what happened last time w/data and wouldn’t over commit.